migsdigs/Hiwonder_xArm_ESP32/README.md

 1. Ensure that the servos are powered on (their LEDs will light up) with the 7.5V source.
 2. Power on the ESP32 by plugging it in with the micro-USB.
 3. Ensure that the Serial lines of the servos are connected to **Pin 33** of the ESP32
+4. Ensure that the servos and the ESP32 have a common ground.

 ### Build & Run
 Note again: see **[setup readme](https://github.com/migsdigs/Hiwonder_xArm_ESP32/blob/main/Hiwonder_xArm_ROS2/SETUP_README.md)** for installation instructions.